debops/debops/docs/defaults-configuration.rst

 cryptsetup_devices
 ------------------

+Note the following list only documents the common parameters.
+The role allows you to use more specific parameters which are not documented below.

 ``name``
   Required.
 Name of the plaintext device mapper target and the mount point.
   Must be unique among all device mapper targets.